From MozillaZine Knowledge Base

 This article suggests ways to to keep Thunderbird working well and avoid serious problems.
 It is mainly intended for new users, so ideas are presented simply, with few alternatives and choices.
 The assumption is when you get more experience you may do things differently as you understand the tradeoffs.

 - Check that your antivirus software isn't configured to delete your Inbox if you get a virus.
-If it doesn't support quarantining infected messages, see this article for a workaround.
+If you AV doesn't support quarantining infected messages, see this article for a workaround for pop inboxes.

 - Don't keep a copy of your messages on the POP server without providing some way to automatically get rid of them later.
 If you use "Tools -> Account Settings -> Server Settings -> Leave message on server" to keep a copy of the original message on the POP server after Thunderbird checks for new mail (so that you can still access it via webmail), then you should set the number of days it should keep the copy.